-Many places want to repeat the success story of the bay area and become the Silicon Valley of their part of the world.
-Let it be Tel Aviv in the Middle East or Stockholm in Northern Europe.
-What made Silicon Valley so fruitful?
+Many places want to repeat the success story of the Bay Area and become Silicon Valley for their part of the world.
+Let it be Tel Aviv in the Middle East, Stockholm in Northern Europe, or New York in the USA.

-The Bay Area’s mature infrastructure, access to talented professionals (Software Consultants and Web Designers in Bay Area!), and strong engineering tradition make it a prime spot for driving innovation.
-Despite the high operational costs, it’s also a great place for startups that want to make a name for themselves with unique technological solutions in areas such as web app development or mobile app development.
+The Bay Area's mature infrastructure, access to talented professionals (Software Consultants and Web Designers of the Bay Area!), and robust engineering tradition make it a prime spot for driving innovation.
+Despite the high operational costs, it's also a great place to start a new project.
+We will examine the list of startups in Silicon Valley.